 It’s completely understandable that people in the US are nervous about Mexico.
 The media is constantly telling us about the terrible things happening in Mexico with the drug cartels and we don’t worry mom, we know about the kidnappings.
 Some of the consistency of this is probably due to our proximity to Mexico and “The Wall” that is supposedly going to save us all and fix everything that is wrong in the US.

 We have done our research, we know where in the country to go- and where not to go.
 We full-heartedly believe everywhere you go in the world has the possibility of being dangerous and if you use common sense and safe traveling techniques- you (hopefully) will be fine.
 Of course, even if you are completely on guard, bad things can happen.
 But these bad things can happen anywhere you go.
 We refuse to let fear run our lives and in turn cause us to miss out on experiencing some of the most incredible places in the world!

 Our Itinerary For Mexico

 We depart at the beginning of January and will be flying into a town called Guanajuato City.
 It is located in the state of Guanajuato, Mexico.
-While we are here we are super excited to explore everything this incredibly beautiful city (look up a photo it’s seriously gorgeous) has to offer.
-We also are super excited to buckle down on growing our business and producing more content on our blog!
+While we are here we are super excited to find all the awesome things there are to do in Guanajuato, we also are super excited to buckle down on growing our business and producing more content on our blog!

 After Guanajuato City, we head to Cuidad de México (Mexico City) for a week!
 To say we are excited is an understatement!!
 We can’t wait to explore all of the museums, eat the delicious food, and experience the hustle and bustle of the big city!